5 Beekman Street: Kelly ownership

-When Kelly died in 1895, the Temple Court Building passed to his executors, which included three of his sons and two other individuals.
+When Kelly died in 1895, the Temple Court Building passed to the executors of his estate, which included three of his sons and two other individuals.
 His will specified that the Temple Court Building and its annex "shall not be sold until, in the opinion of the executors, it would be detrimental to hold them longer".
 The original building and its annex were then considered to be on separate lots.
 In 1907, the properties were transferred to the Temple Court Company, headed by Kelly's children.
 The company intended to build a new skyscraper called the Kelly Building in "about four or five years", replacing the Temple Court Building.
 The company acquired the adjacent property at 115–117 Nassau Street in 1913.

-The building underwent "extensive alterations" two years later: the storefronts were combined and the granite piers were replaced by structural steel.
-In subsequent years, several tenants moved to the Temple Court Building, including the State, County and Municipal Workers of America in 1938, as well as map publishers E. Belcher Hyde in 1940.
+The building underwent extensive alterations in 1915; the storefronts were renovated, and the granite piers were replaced by structural steel.
+The Nassau Bank concurrently vacated its longtime space on the building's ground story, and its space was divided into seven stores.
+From the 1910s to the early 1940s, several tenants moved to the Temple Court Building, including the Swedish consul general in 1919, the State, County and Municipal Workers of America in 1938, as well as map publishers E. Belcher Hyde in 1940.
+According to a news article published in 1942, the law tenants had moved out by then because the neighborhood was in decline.